 - Aug.
 13, 2019 — Workshop participants worked in small groups with planning consultants to explore ideas for renovation, redevelopment and enhancement using magic markers, maps and scale buildings blocks.

 - June 27, 2019 — The small group conversations among the 35 workshop participants helped create a set of study area issues, opportunities for improvement and preservation, and a draft vision statement.

 - June 13, 2019 — The first pop-up event in the Aquila neighborhood.
 View the pop-up engagement summary.

 A project committee was formed to help guide the planning process.
-The committee includes commercial property owners and residents from several neighborhoods, including Texa-Tonka, Oak Hill, Aquila and Cobblecrest.
+The committee included commercial property owners and residents from several neighborhoods, including Texa-Tonka, Oak Hill, Aquila and Cobblecrest.

 - Meeting 1: May 16, 2019 — The committee met to walk the study area and discuss placemaking.